edmundofuentes/blog/source/_posts/2020-04-01-behringer-xair-midi-launchpad-controller.md

 With ‘TEXT’ being OSC strings in hex format, up to 39 kB in length

+you'd have to register to receive messages with periodically sending an /xremote OSC command).

 There is also a MIDI Dump command, B0 7F 7F which will echo out all valid CCs with values as I understand.